 Rural Pharmacy Maintenance Allowance

-The five year Fifth Community Pharmacy Agreement (Fifth Agreement) between the Australian Government and the Pharmacy Guild of Australia (the Guild) commenced on 1 July 2010 and provides $15.4 billion over the life of the Agreement for more than 5000 community pharmacies.
-The Agreement provides funding for a suite of programs delivered by community pharmacies, remuneration for functions such as dispensing PBS medicines and supports full line wholesalers to ensure pharmacies have timely access to PBS medicines.
+The five year Fifth Community Pharmacy Agreement (Fifth Agreement) between the Australian Government and the Pharmacy Guild of Australia (the Guild) commenced on 1 July 2010 and provides $15.4 billion over the life of the Agreement for more than 5,300 community pharmacies.
+The Agreement provides funding for a suite of programs delivered by community pharmacies and pharmacists, remuneration for functions such as dispensing PBS medicines and supports full line wholesalers to ensure pharmacies have timely access to PBS medicines.

 PDF printable version to Charter brochure (PDF 672 KB)